-Catherine Moyer, 44, appointed director, is the Chief Executive Officer and General Manager of The Pioneer Telephone Association, Inc. (d/b/a Pioneer Communications) and the Chief Executive Officer of High Plains Telecommunications, Inc., telecommunications providers, both located in Ulysses, Kansas.
-She serves as vice chair of the Federal Communications Commission Precision Ag Connectivity Task Force in Washington, D.C. and as a non-legislative committee member on the Kansas Broadband Task Force.
-She is the chair of the Telcom Insurance Group and the Kansas Lottery Commission.
+Catherine Moyer, 45, appointed director, is the Chief Executive Officer and General Manager of The Pioneer Telephone Association, Inc. (d/b/a Pioneer Communications) and the Chief Executive Officer of High Plains Telecommunications, Inc., telecommunications providers, both located in Ulysses, Kansas.
+Ms. Moyer is a director of The Farm Credit Council, a national trade association and serves as vice chair of the Federal Communications Commission Precision Ag Connectivity Task Force in Washington, D.C.
+She is the board chair of the Telcom Insurance Group and the Kansas Lottery Commission.
 She is also a director of the Rural Trust Insurance Company.
-She served on the Board's Compensation and Human Resources Committee in 2019.
+She served on the Board's Compensation and Human Resources Committee in 2020.
 Ms. Moyer became a director in 2010 and her term expires on December 31, 2022.

-David S. Phippen, 69, is an owner of almond farms operated by Phippen Brothers, LP, located in Ripon, California, and of Phippen/Gatzman Limited Partnership, Tap Land Company, LP, Travaille and Phippen, Inc. and Tri-P, Inc. as well as an owner of Primo Nut Company, LP, an almond processing and sales company, and Xcel Shelling, LP, an almond shelling company, all located in Manteca, California.
+David S. Phippen, 70, is an owner of multiple entities performing almond farming, processing and sales operations located in Manteca and Ripon, California.
 He is a member of American AgCredit, ACA.
-He also serves as a director for the Almond Board of California and the San Joaquin County Farm Bureau.
+He also serves as a director for the San Joaquin County Farm Bureau.
 Mr. Phippen became a director of U.S. AgBank, FCB in 2006 and joined the CoBank board in 2012 following the merger of the two banks and served through 2015.
-He rejoined the CoBank board in 2019 and served on the Board's Compensation and Human Resources Committee.
+He rejoined the CoBank board in 2019 and served on the Board's Compensation and Human Resources Committee in 2020.
 His term expires on December 31, 2022.